-If you are 18 years of age or older, you may request to have the "DONOR" designation appear on your license or ID card.
+If you are 18 years old or older, you may request to have the "DONOR" designation appear on your license or ID card.
 The designation identifies your wish to donate your organs and/or tissues upon your death to those waiting for transplants.

-There are three ways to register: mail, in person at the DMV, or online.
-If you prefer not to do so online, you'll need to first get your hands on a registration form.
-Download one or pick one up at your local county driver's license office.
-Once you have completed the form, mail it to:
+If you prefer not to do so online, you'll need to first get your hands on a registration form from your local Division of Motor Vehicles office.

 Since donation is considered a gift, being a donor costs you and your family nothing.
 The Organ Procurement Organization (OPO) foots the bill for all costs such as lab tests, surgical fees, and doctors' fees.